 Taco seasoning – A half a packet of taco seasoning gives the beef in this recipe tons of delicious Mexican flavor.

-Enchilada sauce – Tomato-y, tangy, and full of seasonings like chili powder and oregano, even a store-bought jar of this gives it authentic Taco Bell taste.
+Enchilada sauce – Tomato-y, tangy, and full of seasonings like chili powder and oregano, even a store-bought jar of this gives your Mexican pizza that authentic Taco Bell taste.

 Salsa — This addition to the enchilada sauce makes it more than a sauce but less than a salsa.
-The perfect combo for the top!
+The perfect combo for topping your Mexican pizza!

 - To make vegetarian Mexican pizzas, just leave out the beef!